-This post will guide you on how to set up a WordPress Multisite with subdirectories so you can manage multiple sites under different paths. e.g. site.com/support/
+This post will walk you through setting up a WordPress Multisite with subdirectories so you can manage multiple sites under different paths. e.g. site.com/support/

 and site.com/eu/